"Unidentified object" shot down over Canada, Trudeau says

 The object was shot down by a U.S. military F-22 fighter jet over the Yukon, Trudeau said.

-A U.S. official previously confirmed to CBS News Saturday that the object was detected by North American Aerospace Defense Command (NORAD) and appeared to be a "high-altitude balloon."
+A U.S. official had previously confirmed that the object was detected by North American Aerospace Defense Command (NORAD) and appeared to be a "high-altitude balloon."

 Trudeau tweeted that "Canadian and U.S. aircraft were scrambled" after he "ordered the take down" of the object by NORAD.